X-Ray Technician Schools

 Additionally, if you have some experience working as an X-ray technologist or in a related field in radiographic health care, you may meet the prerequisites for online X-ray tech programs designed specifically for individuals working in what is known as a "limited scope X-ray" capacity, who wish to earn a degree.
 Often, these certificates or degrees are named "fast track radiology" programs because they assume you already have some of the basic skills and knowledge to expand on.

-Additional Sources for Students Interested in X Ray Technology:
+More Resources for Students in X Ray Technology

 - Medline Plus, U.S. National Library of Medicine

 - Radiologic Technologists, Occupational Outlook Handbook, Bureau of Labor Statistics

 - The electromagnetic spectrum and history of X-rays, NASA

 - MRI Machine, How Stuff Works